caemuller/Makima-Plushie-Simulator/README.md

 - Movimentação com curva Bézier cúbica: não pensamos no que utilizar, talvez nos gnomos, mas tem uma bola rotacionando que circula a floresta em um arco com o método.
 - Animações baseadas no tempo ($\Delta t$): todas animações, são abaseadas no tempo, incluindo a movimentação com a curva de bezier, a movimentação da camera, a movimentação da lua, a skysphere(skybox).
 Se alguma faltou, provavelmente também é.

-## Manual do Makima plushie simulator(MAKIMA SMASH):
+## Makima Plushie Simulator Manual (MAKIMA SMASH):
-Interações:
+### Interactions:

-- W,S,A,D: utilizados para movimentação do personagem(camera).
+W, S, A, D: Used for character (camera) movement.
-- E: SMASH. (modo ataque + DEATH TOUCH)
+E: SMASH. (attack mode + DEATH TOUCH)
-- 1: Habilita/Desabilita o crosshair.
+1: Enable/Disable the crosshair.
-- V: Trocar entre camera look-at e free-view.
+V: Switch between camera look-at and free-view.
-- P, O: trocam entre as projeções(herança do laboratório, e buga a skysphere).
+P, O: Switch between the projections (a legacy from the lab, and it glitches the skysphere).

-## Jogo:
+## Game:
-O objetivo do jogo eh AMASSAR os gnomos.
-Acompanhado de uma ambientação ABSURDA.
-E com umas bolinhas amigas
+The objective of the game is to CRUSH the gnomes.
+Accompanied by an ABSURD environment.
+And with some friendly little balls.

 ## Como Executar
 Em um terminal basta rodar o comando